 When you sign up for OpenPhone, you choose from just two plans: Standard and Premium.
 The Standard plan comes with everything you need for your small business communications, including:

-- Unlimited calls and texts to the US and Canada
+- Free calls and texts to the US and Canada

 - Shared phone numbers

 - Call recording

 The Premium plan includes all of the above plus advanced auto-attendant features, round-robin call distribution, our HubSpot integration, and analytics and reporting.